marcosalles/git-list/README.md

 git list [category]
 ```

 `category` is optional and defaults to `alias`.
-If no configs for a category are found, the script skips that category.
-If no configs are found in all categories, quits with `exit code 1`.
+If no configs for a section are found, the script skips that section.
+If no configs are found in any section, quits with `exit code 1`.